How to Start Your Psychology Private Practice: A Checklist

 What Qualifications & Licenses Do You Need?

 This is a very basic first step, but it’s vital!
-You can’t start a private practice without the necessary qualifications to provide psychological services to your clients.
+You can’t start a private practice without the qualifications to provide your clients psychological services.

 It may vary depending on where you live, but in general, you will need at least a master’s degree in psychology or a related field in order to work with clients or patients.
 There are several majors or areas of concentration to choose from, including social work, school psychology, clinical psychology, and many more.

-If you are interested in starting a psychology practice, in particular, you’ll probably want to go the psychology major route.
-Once you have your bachelor’s in psychology, you can move on to getting a master’s or a Ph.D. in psychology.
-Once you have the necessary degrees under your belt, you’ll need to complete an internship and, finally, apply for licensure in your state, territory, or country.[1]
+If you are interested in starting a psychology practice, you’ll probably want to go the psychology major route.
+Once you have your bachelor’s in psychology, you can get a master’s or a Ph.D. in psychology.
+Once you have the necessary degrees, you’ll need to complete an internship and, finally, apply for licensure in your state, territory, or country.[1]

 Moving from the world of employment to independent practice can be scary and confusing, but also very rewarding.
 You’ll need to do a lot of research, tons of planning, and prepare yourself for even more paperwork.